MAIC

 Mentors will build relationships with returning citizens for at least six months as they transition back into society.
 Over this period, a mentor will meet in person

-with a mentee a few times in public venues (e.g., library) and call the mentee to check in on the person once a week.
+with a mentee in public venues (e.g., library) and call the mentee to check in on a regular basis.

 Join MAIC and help us change lives through your donations.